ManyBodyPhysics/CENS/README.md

 T. Engeland and M. Hjorth-Jensen, the Oslo-FCI code, with link to the github address https://github.com/ManyBodyPhysics/ManybodyCodes/

 * Many-body perturbation theory codes.
 Cite as:
 M. Hjorth-Jensen, T.T.S.
-Kuo, and E. Osnes, Physics Reports 261, 125 (1995) including the above github address
+Kuo, and E. Osnes, Physics Reports 261, 125 (1995) including the above github address.
+These codes include codes to renormalize nucleon-nucleon forces (with several interaction models) and codes to produce effective interactions for a given model space based on many-body perturbation theory.
+How to use these codes is described in the following tutorials.

+* Codes for fitting polynomials and performing calculations of properties of neutrons stars or white dwarf stars.
+Cite as:
+H. Heiselberg and M. Hjorth-Jensen, Physics Reports 328, 237 (2000), with link to the github address https://github.com/ManyBodyPhysics/ManybodyCodes/

+* To come: Coupled-cluster codes and FCIQMC codes for finite systems like quantum dots or nuclei and inifnite matter.